Skip to main content

 The Gartner Report

 By 2025, half of midmarket and large enterprises worldwide will have invested in cloud-deployed Human Capital Management (HCM) suite for administrative HR and talent management.
-However, they will still need to source 20% to 30% of their HCM requirements via other solutions.
+However, they will still need to source 20 percent to 30 percent of their HCM requirements via other solutions.

 Introduction